jundalisay/sp/content/en/research/jesus/judas/part-03.md

 After these things, Eleleth said:

+{{< r a="Eleleth" >}}
-'Let 12 angels come into being to rule over Chaos and Hades.
-Look, from the cloud there appeared an angel whose face flashed with fire and whose likeness was defiled by blood.'
+Let 12 angels come into being to rule over Chaos and Hades.
+Look, from the cloud there appeared an angel whose face flashed with fire and whose likeness was defiled by blood.
+{{< /r >}}

 His name was Nebro, which means Rebel.

-Others call him Yaldabaoth.
+- Others call him Yaldabaoth.

 Another angel, Saklas, came from the cloud too.
 So Nebro created 6 angels.

 Saklas did too – to be assistants.
 They brought out 12 angels in the heavens, with each of them receiving a portion in the heavens.

 The 12 rulers spoke with the 12 angels: